Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary: Acknowledgements

 \section{Acknowledgements}

 \paragraph{Funding information} A. R. received funding from the European Union’s Horizon research and innovation programme under the Marie Skłodowska-Curie grant agreement \textit{Vortexons} (no.~101062887).
 P. M. and A. R. acknowledge support by the Spanish Ministerio de Ciencia e Innovaci\'on (MCIN/AEI/10.13039/501100011033, grant PID2020-113565GB-C21), and by the Generalitat de Catalunya (grant 2021 SGR 01411).
 P. M. further acknowledges support by the {\it ICREA Academia} program.
+M. C., A. R. and P. M. would like to thank the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) and the LabEx CARMIN (ANR-10-LABX-59-01) for their support.